zsteinkamp/steinkamp.us/pages/posts/2005-10-13-the-story-of-marina.md

 magnitude of the situation hadn't really set in though.
 Our baby was just a little tadpole on a TV screen.

-In February, we took another trip -- this time we went to <a href="/pictures/20050214-kauai/">Kauai</a> with Derek &amp; Emily, as well as Todd, Becca, Nate, and Chloe.
+In February, we took another trip -- this time we went to [Kauai](https://photos.steinkamp.us/2005-02-14_kauai) with Derek & Emily, as well as Todd, Becca, Nate, and Chloe.
 This was a fantastic trip, and very relaxing.
 It was lots of fun to be in such a beautiful place with good friends and family.
 Arti was feeling a little bit of morning sickness at this point, but